ahmadmdabit/RepoAIfy/docs/RepoAIfy-Documentation.md

 ### Console Application

-The original console application is still available for command-line use.
+The console application is available for command-line use.

 **Build**